Low-Rank Key Value Attention: Methodology

 where $\mathbf{W}_{\mathrm{shared}}^{K,V}\in\mathbb{R}^{d\times d_h}$ are dense projection matrices with no rank constraint, $\mathbf{U}_h^{K,V}\in\mathbb{R}^{d\times r}$, $\mathbf{B}_h^{K,V}\in\mathbb{R}^{d_h\times r}$, and $r\ll d_h$.
 The effective keys and values are $\mathbf{K}_h = \mathbf{X}\mathbf{W}_h^K$ and $\mathbf{V}_h = \mathbf{X}\mathbf{W}_h^V$.
 When $r=0$, LRKV reduces to complete KV sharing (MQA-style) within a layer; increasing $r$ interpolates continuously toward standard MHA.

 \textbf{Training and initialization.} All parameters in \autoref{eq:lrkv_weights} are optimized jointly during pretraining.
 Gradients from the shared and residual paths are additive, allowing the model to learn how much per-head variation is required.
 We initialize $\mathbf{W}_{\mathrm{shared}}^{K,V}$ using standard Kaiming initialization for attention projections.
 The per-head factors $\mathbf{U}_h^{K,V}$ and $\mathbf{B}_h^{K,V}$ are initialized to small random values scaled by $1/\sqrt{r}$ such that initial residuals $\mathbf{U}_h {\mathbf{B}_h}^\top$ have magnitude $\approx 0.1 \times \|\mathbf{W}_{\mathrm{shared}}\|_F$, ensuring the model starts close to the shared baseline and gradually learns head specialization.
 During training, we materialize full $\mathbf{K}_h$ and $\mathbf{V}_h$ matrices before attention computation for simplicity; the factored form is used only during inference to realize memory savings.
+This is an exact reparameterization, so the factorized and unfactorized forms are mathematically equivalent.
 We apply low-rank factorization only to key and value projections, as these are cached during inference; query projections remain independent per head at full rank.

 \textbf{LRKV caching scheme.} During decoding, the bottleneck is storing $\mathbf{K}_h,\mathbf{V}_h\in\mathbb{R}^{L\times d_h}$ for every head.
 LRKV instead caches shared features once per layer,

 and compact per-head latents